appraveen/module-orchestrator/README.md

       // read init values from ctx
       // read data dependency from results
       //call a service or resolve a promise here
   //finally call the callback pass error and output of this function
+  //Note: when a promise is passed as the output, all the modules that depend on this output must understand that the result is a promise
 	cb(null,{});
 };
 ````